alexhad6/ParallelBarnesHut.jl/README.md

 # ParallelBarnesHut.jl
 A parallel Barnes Hut package for Julia.
+Note that currently, the following examples are not particularly accurate for a given galaxy, but the user can create custom initial particle distributions.

 ## Installing
 Run the following code in Julia to install the ParallelBarnesHut package: